basvandriel/website/README.md

 Contributions to the project are currently closed - see the [CONTRIBUTION.md](CONTRIBUTION.md) file for details.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.

 ## Authors
-This project was initially created by [Bas van Driel](https://github.com/basvandriel "GitHub page") ([@bvandriel](https://twitter.com/bvandriel "Twitter page")), where [these people](https://github.com/basvandriel/WWW/graphs/contributors) contributed to it.
+This project was initially created by [Bas van Driel](https://github.com/basvandriel "GitHub page") ([@bvandriel](https://twitter.com/bvandriel "Twitter page")), where [these people](https://github.com/basvandriel/basvandriel.github.io/graphs/contributors) contributed to it.

 ## Links